ppseguel/-ppseguel.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: Pedro Seguel Varas
-description: Blue Ham is a PhD candidate at Broom University.
+description: Pedro is a Master Student at UT Austin, and soon will start his PhD at McGill University.
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords: Coordination, Socio-technical, Information Systems, Organization, Future of Work, Online-communities
 ---

-Blue Ham is a PhD candidate at Broom University.
-His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.
+Pedro is a Master Student at UT Austin, and soon will start his PhD at McGill University.
+His research interests include analyzing the intersections between collaboration and technologies.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>